atharvas/tacc-inference/README.md

 # Option 2: Make the docker container yourself.
 $ cd static/
-# comission a node for 20 minutes
+# commission a node for 20 minutes
 $ idev -p gh-dev -N 1 -n 1 -t 00:20:00
 $ module load tacc-apptainer
 # build the apptainer config from the llm-train-serve github (build for GH200 with an aarch64 microarchitecture but works for our machine as well)